 Golden Road Hefeweizen (5.0%, 15) – Like virtually all beers of this style, the requisite clove and banana flavors are present, only they linger a little less than other entries, which some may find more desirable.
 Again, very easy drinking.

 All in all, Disney did a pretty nice job marrying quality, price, and availability with these selections.
 Here’s to hoping we don’t see them switch to Sam Adams Seasonal and Blue Moon.

-Otherwise, at $8.25 for 16 ounces, the price per ounce is 51.5 cents.
-At $9.50 for 22 ounces, the price per ounce is 43.2 cents.
-And with the flight coming in at $10.50 for 20 ounces, the price per ounce is 52.5 cents.
+Otherwise, at $8.50 for 16 ounces, the price per ounce is 53.1 cents.
+At $9.75 for 22 ounces, the price per ounce is 44.3 cents.
+And with the flight coming in at $11 for 20 ounces, the price per ounce is 55 cents.
 So it makes some sense to commit to a 22-ounce pour if you think you can settle on one selection.
 I’d probably rock the flight over the 16-ounce pour given the similar price per ounce.
 It’s fun to try a variety of styles.

 Two wines and two cocktails are advertised in the paper menu and on the large menu board over the taps, but this is the only spot that you’ll find the list of spirits available.
 I originally thought the bottles were just for show.
 So if you’d prefer a double Crown on the Rocks to a pre-mixed cocktail or 22-ounce beer, do your worst.
 I’ll take one too.

 We’ve seen wine-on-tap around property for years now, perhaps first showing up at The Wave over at Disney’s Contemporary Resort.

-The St. Francis Chardonnay is also on tap at the Wine & Dine Studio at this year’s Food and Wine Festival, where it’s $6 for 2-3 ounces versus the $13 bottle price.
-At $9 for a larger pour here, you’re not doing great, but it’s better than those little Copa di Vino plastic cups that they’ll try to sell you at most quick services.
+The St. Francis Chardonnay made its debut on tap at the Wine & Dine Studio at last year’s Food and Wine Festival, where it was $6 for 2-3 ounces versus the $13 bottle price.
+At $9 for a larger pour here, you’re not doing great, but it’s probably a better value than those little bottles of Woodbridge wine that they’ll try to sell you at most quick services.
 Woodbridge should only come in 1.5 liter bottles as far as I’m concerned.

-That’s a 22-ounce Green Flash Passion Fruit Kicker Wheat Ale on the left and the $11.25 “California Sunset – Absolut Berri Açaí Vodka, Southern Comfort, Orange Juice, Sweet-and-Sour with a float of Pomegranate Juice.”
+On the right is the $11.75 “California Sunset – Absolut Berri Açaí Vodka, Southern Comfort, Orange Juice, Sweet-and-Sour with a float of Pomegranate Juice.”
 I may not have been paying enough attention, but I’m not sure if I saw anyone float any pomegranate juice on top of this particular drink or if someone just holds up a bottle of Pom to the vat underneath the bar at the beginning of the day and calls it good.
 But this was a large, refreshing cocktail that nicely balanced a strong alcohol presence with juice.
 Usually I feel like these drinks are too thick and syrupy, but what we were served wasn’t bad at all.

-This is the current offering: The $10 “California Cheese and Charcuterie – Toma Farmstead Cheese, Point Reyes Original Blue Cheese, Laura Chenel’s Sonoma Goat Cheese, Chorizo and Calabrese Salami, Cornichons, Grapes and Toasted Baguettes.”
+This is a really nice setup with the $10 “California Cheese and Charcuterie – Toma Farmstead Cheese, Point Reyes Original Blue Cheese, Laura Chenel’s Sonoma Goat Cheese, Chorizo and Calabrese Salami, Cornichons, Grapes and Toasted Baguettes.”

 The Chorizo and Calabrese Salami tasted just fine – meaty and salty with a modest fat content.
 The cornichons were sweet at the start of the bite followed by a distinct tartness and a nice crunch.
 The grapes were juicy and fresh and the toasted baguette slices were a nice way to scoop up a couple pieces of cheese.